 However, the time for an Indian Muslim to become a Prime Minister has not come yet and there are reasons for it.
 I am writing this piece particularly to address the questions from non-Indians, and like all humans, I defend my country with my heart, mind, and soul.
 We have flaws, but we are a great nation and we are going to fix it.

 The society at large represented by the Government has failed him.
 It is in the interests of all Indians to pull up those in ditches and bring them up on to a level playing field, and then they can compete, as has happened with the Dalit community.
-The more we invest in human development – that is investing in making every Indian a productive citizen, which will add him to the consumer market, which in turn will increase production of goods and services, and that requires employees.
+The more we invest in human development – that is investing in making every Indian a productive citizen, which will add him to the consumer market, which in turn will increase production of goods and services which requires employees.
 Thus, the cycle gets activated and everyone will see the prosperity.

 My prosperity hinges on the prosperity of people around me; I will get richer when other people get better financially.
 Remember Bill Gates?
 If he was insecure or jealous that his employees are becoming millionaires, he would not have become a billionaire.
 If more Muslims get the education, India is the beneficiary and every Indian will benefit from the resulting prosperity.
 It is the patriotic thing to uplift a fellow Indian instead of finding faults.
 Muslims who are employed are more productive than fellow Indians simply because they are determined to prove, they have to be 150% good to be equal to a 100% Hindu for instance.

 Until Muslims are uplifted onto a level playing field, the scope of their interest would remain limited.
 They cannot think of anything else other than taking care of the bare necessities and getting out of the hole.